 Philip Bowden and David Tabor gave a physical explanation for the laws of friction.
 They determined that the true area of contact is a very small percentage of the apparent contact area.
 The true contact area is formed by the asperities.

 The term tribology was mentioned for the first time in 1966 in the Jost Report, a study commissioned by the British government to investigate damage from wear.
 The committee headed by Peter Jost, estimated that application of basic principles of tribology could save the UK economy approx. ₤ 515 million per annum.

-A committee of Organization for Economic Co-operation and Development (OECD) formally defined Tribology as “the science and technology of interacting surfaces in relative motion and of related subjects and practices,” and it is an engineering field that deals with friction, wear, and lubrication.
+In 1967 a committee of Organization for Economic Co-operation and Development (OECD) formally defined Tribology as “the science and technology of interacting surfaces in relative motion and of related subjects and practices,” and it is an engineering field that deals with friction, wear, and lubrication.

-A report published in West Germany revealed that the economic losses caused by friction & wear cost about DM 10 Billion per annum.
+In 1976 a report published in West Germany revealed that the economic losses caused by friction & wear cost about DM 10 Billion per annum.

-The development of the Atomic Force Microscope, the most versatile and powerful microscopy technology, enabled scientists to study & understand friction at the atomic scale.
+In 1986 the development of the Atomic Force Microscope, the most versatile and powerful microscopy technology, enabled scientists to study & understand friction at the atomic scale.

-Development of bio-based lubricants generally made from a variety of vegetable oils, such as rapeseed, canola, sunflower, soybean and popularly known as bio-lubricant began.
+After 1980s development of bio-based lubricants generally made from a variety of vegetable oils, such as rapeseed, canola, sunflower, soybean and popularly known as bio-lubricant began.

-Development of Nanotribolgy (branch of tribology that studies friction, wear, adhesion and lubrication phenomena at the nanoscale) and Biotribology (the tribological phenomena occurring in either the human body or in animals) began.
+In the 1990s, development of Nanotribolgy (branch of tribology that studies friction, wear, adhesion and lubrication phenomena at the nanoscale) and Biotribology (the tribological phenomena occurring in either the human body or in animals) began.